A photo of a server rack with many servers.

 Machine learning is often used in data-intensive systems at scale.
 Many such systems exceed the capabilities of a single machine when they need to process large amounts of data or execute computationally expensive tasks, be it for data processing and feature engineering, model training, or model inference.
 To scale systems, distributing storage and computations is often inevitable.

 Distributed systems come with substantial engineering challenges.
 Fortunately, developers do not need to start from scratch.
 They can build on top of powerful abstractions and corresponding infrastructure that handle many complicated aspects in building truly scalable and observable systems.
-Still, a basic understanding of the key concepts and tradeoffs is important to select appropriate techniques and design systems that can truly scale.
+Still, a basic understanding of the key concepts and trade-offs is important to select appropriate techniques and design systems that can truly scale.

 Just like software engineers benefit from understanding key concepts of machine learning, they and data scientists will benefit from understanding key abstractions for databases, distributed data storage, and distributed computation, such as services, batch computation, and stream processing.
 Also, understanding concepts behind current buzzwords such as data lakes and lambda architecture helps judge whether they are suitable for a given project.
-Whether it is eventually software engineers, data scientists, or dedicated data engineers and operators that will select and operate specific technologies, establishing a shared understanding and designing systems anticipating tradeoffs and limitations will help the entire team to work together toward a scalable system.
+Whether it is eventually software engineers, data scientists, or dedicated data engineers and operators that will select and operate specific technologies, establishing a shared understanding and designing systems anticipating trade-offs and limitations will help the entire team to work together toward a scalable system.

 Many of these abstractions and infrastructure concepts are also described as architectural styles, architectural patterns, or design patterns, including microservice architecture, publish-subscribe architecture (stream processing), lambda architecture, data lakes, and the batch serving pattern.